buildingSMART/IFC4.3.x-development/docs/schemas/domain/IfcRailDomain/PropertySets/Pset_OnSiteTelecomControlUnit.md

 # Pset_OnSiteTelecomControlUnit

-Properties for on-site telecom control unit used for railway.
+Properties for on-site telecom control unit used for railway.<!-- end of definition -->